 Let’s take an example.
 Here’s dance floor table pricing from a night in January at one Vegas nightclub.

-In this example, the club is stating that dance floor tables will most likely range from $3000 – $3500+.
+In this example, the club states that dance floor tables will most likely range from $3000 – $3500+.
 The range is for the location, so if you booked a table with a $3500 minimum spend, then your table will be a better (more central) location than a $3000 spend.

 So let’s say you don’t care what table you get just as long as it’s a dance floor table, so you go with the lowest minimum ($3000).